-Indian culinary customs have become an integral part of the city's culture - so much so that Durban is now just as famous for its curry restaurants as it is for its golden beaches and iconic surf spots.
-Sampling curry is an essential part of the Durban experience, and in this article, we look at some of the best places to do just that.
+Indian culinary traditions have become an integral part of the city's culture – so much so that Durban is now just as famous for its curry restaurants as it is for its golden beaches and iconic surf spots.
+Sampling local curries is an essential part of any traveler's Durban experience, and in this article, we look at some of the best places to do just that.

 Specialty: Paper masala dosa

 Mali's Indian Restaurant

 In second place on TripAdvisor (both for Indian restaurants and overall) is Mali's.
 Situated inside an unassuming residential house, Mali's sets a simple scene with saffron-colored walls and rustic wicker chairs.
 The focus here is on the service, which is attentive, friendly and endlessly knowledgeable; and on the food, which is crafted with impressive dedication to authentic techniques.
 The menu is vast, but specializes in South Indian staples including dosa, idli (a kind of savory cake), and Chettinad curries.

 The bar offers local beers and a small selection of South African wines.

 TripAdvisor reviewers label laid-back CaneCutters as the third-best Indian restaurant in Durban.
 Its menu is less traditional and more limited than the previous entries, but stands out for its award-winning bunny chows (ranked as the best in Durban in 2016).
 This uniquely South African specialty comprises a hollowed out loaf of bread filled with fragrant curry.
 In addition to regular bean, chicken and mutton flavors, CaneCutters also offers specialty bunnies (think chicken and prawn or trotters and beans).